AbletonPilot/blog/posts/2025-05-29-If-You-Are-Minimalist-Linux-User-en.md

 This wasn't very complex.
 You might think "What is this?", but simply put, it's about controlling different performance levels for sleep mode, CPU boost, GPU boost, etc., when charging or in battery mode.

+In other words, unlike the previous battery status widget, I needed a program for overall system management.

 I used TLP.
 TLP has the advantage of being set-it-and-forget-it after installation, very comprehensive battery life protection and settings, and being lightweight.
 However, it can conflict with other power management tools, and settings can be complex, so you need to be careful.

 ```